Kessel's passion play fires up Pens

 It shouldn't be lost on anyone that the only two Pittsburgh players to break through offensively against the Senators so far have been Kessel and Malkin, two of the most emotional players on the ice in Game 2.

-This also might have been Crosby's best game in awhile, even if his contributions weren't reflected in the boxscore.
-The Penguins stars are fired up and they're revealing that passion for all to see.
-For Sullivan, the only drawback may be that the drama is playing out in public view.
+This also might have been Crosby's best game in a while, even if his contributions weren't reflected in the box score.
+The Penguins' stars are fired up, and they're revealing that passion for all to see.
+For Sullivan, the only drawback might be that the drama is playing out in public view.

 "You guys have too many cameras on the bench," he said.